hux-net/huxnet.se/index.md

 # $ cat contact.txt
 {:id="contact"}

-We are avible per email at noc@huxnet.se
+We are reachble per email at noc@huxnet.se